IsobellaJohnson/IN721-Presentation/README.md

 </RelativeLayout>
 ```

-We then want to create another activity, named **after_notification.xml** this will open up in our app that is the user will be redirected to this page.
-Below is the code for the **after_notification.xml** file.
+We then want to create another activity, named **fragment_after_notification.xml** this will open up in our app that is the user will be redirected to this page.
+Below is the code for the **fragment_after_notification.xml** file.

 ```